psychogenic/kicad-skip/README.md

 and others (`image`, `polyline`, `rectangle`, `sheet`, `lib_symbols` etc etc -- go explore).

+For entities that may be constructed with `new()`, a collection will be present regardless of whether the schematic actually contains any of these (e.g. for labels, global labels, text and wires).

 Many of these have interesting additions, see below.

+Elements can be `clone()`ed (called on the item to copy) or, for some types at least, constructed with a `new()` call on the parent collection (see below).

 ## Elements and collections